serverless/blog/posts/2017-10-18-serverless-secrets-api-keys.md

 ...
 ```

 Let's apply this to our previous example.
-Use the [AWS CLI](https://aws.amazon.com/cli/) to store two new SSM parameters - one for the Serverless Superman bot and one for the Big Data Batman bot:
+Use the [AWS CLI](https://aws.amazon.com/cli/) to store two new SSM parameters—one for the Serverless Superman bot and one for the Big Data Batman bot:

 ```bash
 aws ssm put-parameter --name supermanToken --value mySupermanToken